kondratyev-nv/training/README.md

 ### Flatten Binary Tree - [Java](java/src/main/java/ru/nk/training/BinaryTreeFlattener.java)

-Given a binary tree, flatten it to list, breadth-first.
-If any node is absent in a tree there should be an empty element in the list.
+ Given a binary tree, map it to lists of values by level, breadth-first.
+If any node is absent in the tree there should be an empty element in the level list.
+For example the binary tree

+        1
+     /    \
+    2      3
+     \
+      4
+ should be mapped to lists

+    [1]
+    [2, 3]
+    [X, 4, X, X]